Internal Tools · Fort Worth

 Exactly what you get

 You get the fragile spreadsheet turned into a tool the whole shop can use without fear.
 The shipment-release step enforces a complete cert chain.
 The approval can't be skipped.
 Every action is logged for the next audit.
 And it talks to your real systems instead of being a copy.
-Build it alongside your inventory management, feed it into business intelligence dashboards, and let it hand records to your ERP so nothing gets re-keyed.
+Build it alongside your inventory management, feed it into business intelligence (BI) dashboards, and let it hand records to your ERP so nothing gets re-keyed.

 How to choose a developer in Fort Worth